helderzack/section-31st_guests/README.md

 Some of the things I have learned to do while coding this app were:
 - Utilize a view model to manipulate data which will be shown in fragment
+- Use a SQLite database  using SQLite Helper
-- Use a SQLite database
+- Use a SQLite database using Room
+- Use coroutines and flows to be able to execute database operations
 - Build a Navigation Drawer from scratch
 - Pass data from an adapter to an activity
 - Use radio buttons, and receive their values in an activity